mirkoprescha/spark-zeppelin-docker/README.md

 docker build  -t mirkoprescha/spark-zeppelin-docker .
 ```

-This repo is connected to an automated build in docker hub, so *no push* to docker hub is required.
+This repo is connected to an automated build in docker hub, so the following *no push* to docker hub is not required.
 ```
 docker push  mirkoprescha/spark-zeppelin-docker
 ```